 Many factors affect the lifespan of car batteries.
-One factor is how often and how far the vehicle is driven, and another is how old the battery is.
+One factor is how often and how far the vehicle is driven, and another is the age of the battery.
 Although car batteries typically last anywhere from three to five years, harsh temperatures can cause them to have a shorter lifespan.
 Each region has seasons that vary widely in temperature and weather conditions, but car battery maintenance is important throughout each one to increase the longevity of its lifespan.
 Performing battery maintenance on a regular basis, particularly during the harsh temperatures of summer and winter, can prevent premature wear and tear and help your device have a longer life.

-Cold weather can cause drastic damage to car batteries.
+Cold weather can wreak havoc to car batteries.
 At freezing temperatures, a battery can lose anywhere from 35 to 60 percent of its charge because of the strain.
 During the winter, it takes more power from the battery to get your vehicle cranked and warm.
-When added stress is put on the battery by people charging smart phones in their cars, it is no wonder that, statistically, most battery failures occur during cold snaps.
+When added stress is put on the battery by people charging smartphones in their cars, it is no wonder that, statistically, most battery failures occur during cold snaps.
 Car battery maintenance is essential to keep your vehicle functioning correctly.

 For regions with mild winters, it may not be necessary to inspect the battery thoroughly more than once.
 Using a battery charger to keep the device at full strength may help it retain strength during particularly cold snaps.
 For regions that experience harsh winters, it is usually a better idea to perform several maintenance checks during the cold weather.